anycable/docs.anycable.io/docs/ruby/health_checking.md

 #> HTTP health server is listening on localhost:54321 and mounted at "/check"
 ```

-The healthcheck server responds with 200 when the gRPC server is running and with 503 when it isn't.
+The health check server responds with 200 when the gRPC server is running and with 503 when it isn't.

-HTTP healthcheck server can be used for readiness and liveness checks (e.g., in Kubernetes environment).
+HTTP health check server can be used for readiness and liveness checks (e.g., in Kubernetes environment).

 ## gRPC